 Driving under the influence of medicinal marijuana is prohibited in New Jersey.
 DUI laws remain the same for cannabis as any other substance.
 The law also includes the operation of any aircraft, heavy equipment, train or other vessel.

-New Jersey medical marijuana must remain in the state and cannot be legally exported across state lines.
+Any marijuana obtained in the state and cannot be legally exported across state lines.
 They same applies for both medical and recreational cannabis.

 Current New Jersey law prohibits home cultivation and the possession of a marijuana plant for any purpose, despite being legalized for possession and use.

 Currently, visiting patients with valid medical marijuana cards from their home state are granted the same protections and allowances surrounding possession and consumption as New Jersey resident cardholders.

 Out-of-state patients are not yet allowed to purchase cannabis at a New Jersey dispensary, but there are plans to implement this feature into the state’s medical marijuana program in the near future.

 New Jersey allows delivery services for medical cannabis.
-Though Ballot Measure 1 legalized cannabis in the Nov.
-2020 election, rules have not yet been established regarding recreational cannabis delivery.
+Rules have not yet been established regarding recreational cannabis delivery.